If you’d like to listen, click the podcast above for12’ish minutes of me hamming it up!

 Two houses.
 Two provinces.
 Two disasters of epic proportions happening simultaneously.

-I’d had a shell-shocked, sleepless night weighing out which house needed me more, and at 4am, I’d gone online and purchased the ticket to Waterloo, deciding to miss my flight and deal with that mess first.
-Meanwhile, after a frantic talk-me-off-the-ledge call to my friend Sandy, I had a volunteer fill-in on poop-watch duty until I could get back to Halifax.
+After a shell-shocked, sleepless night weighing out which house needed me more, at 4am I’d gone online and purchased the ticket to Waterloo, electing to miss my flight and deal with that mess first.
+Meanwhile, after a frantic talk-me-off-the-ledge call to a Halifax friend Sandy, I had a volunteer fill-in on poop-watch duty until I could get back to Nova Scotia.

 So there it was.
 An Amityville Horror sequel on steroids, me in the starring role.

 Spot on departure time, the driver slid the bus past the billboard and its ironic Nova Scotia promise of perfection, and I pulled out my phone to begin the Halifax calls to insurance adjusters, emergency sewage clean up crews, and the roofer.
 When those calls were finished, I switched to Waterloo mode, calling property managers and rental agents.
 When all was done that could be done to get the world upside right from inside a Greyhound bus, I made one last call.